bendyworks/payroll/README.md

 To get this up and running:
   1. clone it
-  1. Make sure rvm and the correct ruby are installed
+  1. Make sure rvm, yarn, and the correct ruby are installed
   1. `bundle install`
   1. `rake db:setup`
+  1. `yarn install`
+  1. `./bin/webpack-dev-server`
   1. `rails s`
   1. visit localhost:3000